rocky-linux/shim-review/README.md

   ( July 2020 grub2 CVE list + March 2021 grub2 CVE list )
   grub2 builds ?
 -------------------------------------------------------------------------------
-This is our first shim to get signed by Microsoft
+This is our first shim submission

 -------------------------------------------------------------------------------
 If your boot chain of trust includes linux kernel, is